Zali Steggall

-Zali Steggall OAM (born 16 April 1974) is an Australian politician, lawyer and former Olympic athlete.
-She has been independent member for Warringah since the 2019 Australian federal election when she defeated the incumbent, former Prime Minister Tony Abbott.
+Zali Steggall OAM (born 16 April 1974) is an Australian politician, lawyer and former Winter Olympic athlete.
+She has been the independent member for Warringah since the 2019 Australian federal election when she defeated the incumbent, former Prime Minister Tony Abbott.

-She is Australia's most internationally successful alpine skier, winning a bronze medal in slalom at the 1998 Winter Olympics in Nagano, and a World Championship gold medal in 1999.
-In the Winter Olympics she is Australia's first individual medalist, first female medalist, and only medalist in alpine skiing.
+Before entering politics, Steggall was an internationally successful alpine skier, winning a bronze medal in slalom at the 1998 Winter Olympics in Nagano, and a World Championship gold medal in 1999.
+In the Winter Olympics she is Australia's first individual medallist and first female medallist.
 Steggall's Olympic career extended from Albertville in 1992 to Salt Lake City in 2002.

+After her Olympic career, Steggall studied law and began working as a solicitor, and then as a barrister.
+Steggall also became involved in several NGOs, including serving as director of the Sport Australia Hall of Fame from 2014 to 2019.
+At the 2019 Australian federal election, Steggall ran as an independent candidate, winning the seat of Warringah.
+She increased her margin at both the 2022 and at the 2025 federal elections.

 Early life

-Born in Manly, New South Wales, in 1974, she and her family lived in France from 1978 until 1989, and she started ski racing while living there, at the ski resort of Morzine in the French Alps.
+Steggall was born in Manly, New South Wales, in 1974.
+She and her family lived in France from 1978 until 1989, and she started ski racing at the resort of Morzine in the French Alps.
 Her parents had intended to stay for only 18 months, but they liked the lifestyle so much that they stayed.
-Her mother, Dr. Susan Steggall, documented these ten years in Alpine Beach.
+Her mother, Dr. Susan Steggall, documented these ten years in the book Alpine Beach.
 A Family Adventure.

 Steggall won European age championships at the ages of 10 and 13, and was a member of the French junior skiing team at the age of 14.
-Steggall was educated for 18 months in Sydney at Queenwood School for Girls following the family's return to Australia in 1989.
+Steggall was educated in Sydney at Queenwood School for Girls following the family's return to Australia in 1989.

-Steggall's grandfather Jack Steggall played ten Tests for Australia in rugby union; her father played rugby for Northern Suburbs, Manly Rugby Club and Manly Lifesavers.
+Steggall's grandfather Jack Steggall played ten Tests for Australia in rugby union, and her father played rugby for Northern Suburbs, Manly Rugby Club and Manly Lifesavers.
 Her brother is Olympic snowboarder Zeke Steggall.